-Pseudo-Steady-State Method.
-Fevang and Whitson suggested an experimental technique for measuring $k{rg}$ as a function of $k{rg}/k{ro}$ using core plugs.
-A similar method was also used by Asar and Handy for measuring relative permeabilities of in a low IFT methane-propane system.
-We have applied this technique on a reservoir core of length 25 cm, although the equipment has been built to accommodate cores up to 1 m long.
+PseudoSteady-State Method.
+Fevang and Whitson11 suggested an experimental technique for measuring k{rg} as a function of k{rg}/k{ro} using core plugs.
+A similar method was also used by Asar and Handy13 for measuring relative permeabilities in a low-IFT methane-propane system.
+We have applied this technique on a reservoir core of length 25 cm, although the equipment has been built to accommodate cores up to 1-m long.

-The pseudo-steady-state technique is designed to measure relative permeabilities under conditions which are similar to the near-well region of a gas condensate reservoir.
-It determines $k{rg}$ as a function of $k{rg}/k{ro}$ and capillary number, without the need to measure saturations directly.
+The pseudosteady-state technique is designed to measure relative permeabilities under conditions that are similar to the nearwell region of a gas-condensate reservoir.
+It determines k{rg} as a function of k{rg}/k{ro} and capillary number, without the need to measure saturations directly.
 With this technique it is possible to measure all of the relative permeability data needed to predict well deliverability, including the increase in mobility at high capillary number.

-Our apparatus for the pseudo-steady-state technique is shown schematically in Figure 2.
-The core is depleted to a pressure below the dew point, in the same way as for the steady-state method.
-The difference from the steady-state method is that the inlet accumulator contains the same gas condensate fluid but at a higher pressure.
-Only gas from the inlet accumulator is injected into the core, through a pressure reducing valve.
+Our apparatus for the pseudosteady-state technique is shown schematically in Fig. 2.
+The core is depleted to a pressure below the dewpoint, in the same way as for the steady-state method.
+The difference from the steady-state method is that the inlet accumulator contains the same gas-condensate fluid but at a higher pressure.
+Only gas from the inlet accumulator is injected into the core, through a computer-controlled pressure-reducing valve.
 The inlet accumulator represents conditions in the deep reservoir while the core represents conditions near to the well.